Pasigarbo sa Sugbo is a cultural festival and founding anniversary celebration in Cebu, Philippines every August 6.

 Founding of Cebu

-Cebu, called Sugbo in the language of its people, is the oldest settlement in the Philippines.
-It was a trading center ruled by a rajahnate before the coming of the Spaniards.
+Cebu, called Sugbo in the language of its people, is the oldest settlement of the Spanish colonizers in the Philippines.
+It had already been a thriving trading center ruled by a rajahnate before the coming of the Spaniards.
+The ruling elite of its pre-colonial community is believed to have links with the lineage of southern India dynasty according to oral tradition.

 Its port was a vital outpost in the exchange of goods between neighboring islands and with merchants from foreign lands as far away as Thailand, Japan, and China.